FAQs (Frequently Asked Questions)

 Who runs Mankato United Soccer Club?

-The 6U-8U Rec summer program starts in late May and runs through June.
-Teams are single gender and meet on Friday and Sunday evenings.
-Each session includes a warm-up, practice, and a small-sided game.
-All sessions take place in Mankato.
-The 5U-8U fall program is the same but runs from September to early October.
+The 6U-8U Rec summer program starts in late May and runs through June (5U begins in the fall).
+Teams are single gender and games are on Friday and Sunday evenings.

 Who coaches the teams?

-Normally it’s volunteer parents who are the coaches and sometimes we have college players help out.
+The 5U to 12U programs rely on volunteer parents who are the coaches.
 For younger teams, parents who first become involved may not have any soccer experience but successfully mature into good soccer coaches.
 Our club encourages coaches to become certified by attending coaching clinics along the way, but it is not mandatory.
 Please let us know if you are interested in coaching.
 We provide extensive support and coaching training opportunities.

 My child has signed up for soccer.
 When will I hear something?